php-fig/fig-standards/proposed/event-manager.md

 Some examples:

-* Security framework that will prevent saving data when a user doesn't have permission.
+* Security framework that will prevent saving/accessing data when a user doesn't have permission.
 * A Common full page caching system
+* Logging package to track all actions taken within the application

+## Terms

+*   **Event** - An action that about to take place (or has taken place).
+The event name MUST only contain the characters `A-Z`, `a-z`, `0-9`, `_`, and '.'.
+It is RECOMMENDED that words in event names be separated using '.' ex. 'foo.bar.baz.bat'

+*   **Listener** - A list of callbacks that are passed the EventInterface and MAY return a result.
+Listeners MAY be attached to the EventManager with a priority.
+Listeners MUST BE called based on priority.

 ## Components

+There are 2 interfaces needed for managing events:

+1. An event object which contains all the information about the event.
+2. The event manager which holds all the listeners

 ### EventInterface

 The EventInterface defines the methods needed to dispatch an event.
 Each event MUST contain a event name in order trigger the listeners.
 Each event MAY have a target which is an object that is the context the event is being triggered for.
 OPTIONALLY the event can have additional parameters for use within the event.

-The event MUST contain a propegation flag that singles the Manager to stop passing along the event to other listeners
+The event MUST contain a propegation flag that singles the EventManager to stop passing along the event to other listeners.

 ```php